Joe Yayo PhotographyPhotographer Male Houston, Texas, US

 1) Replying to a casting call and booking an audition, then never showing up without explanation.
 Canceling an audition is never good, but disappearing without a trace is even worse.
 Giving the impression that you're a flake is one of the worst things that you can do, but it also sends the message that you never cared about the project and that you have no respect for other people's time.

 2) Double booking yourself and/or blowing off one gig over another one.
 Some people lie and make up stories to explain why they can't make it.
 Others just never show up and stop answering their phones, messages or emails.
 These people tend to forget that your reputation is just as important as your work.
 It doesn't matter how cute you think you are, word gets around.
 Nobody that seriously values their time and their work will put up with unprofessional or unreliable talent.
-This type of behavior can seriously affect somebody's project or at the very least ruin it's original vision.
+This type of behavior can lead to forced cancellations, seriously affecting a project or at the very least ruining it's original vision.